zzzprojects/EntityFramework-Extensions/docs/pages/api/options/use-permanent-table.md

 {% endhighlight %}

 ## Purpose
-This option can be useful when for some rare reason, you don't have access to the `tempdb` database.
+This option can be useful when for some rare reasons, you don't have access to the `tempdb` database.